status-im/market-proxy/nginx-proxy/README.md

 1. Receives HTTP GET requests for market data:
    - `/api/v1/leaderboard/markets` - returns token market data from CoinGecko
    - `/api/v1/leaderboard/prices` - returns price data from Binance
+   - `/api/v1/coins/list` - returns a list of tokens with their supported blockchain platforms
    - `/health` - returns service health status
 2. Validates the request format
 3. Checks if the requested data is available in the cache